 It is not necessary to know theory, but I would highly encourage you to learn.

 #10 When do I start playing repertoire and what do I play?

 In the fundamentals course I get us playing a simple melody straight away.
 So in answer to this question, you can start playing a simple piece in your very first lesson!

 From that point it really is a case of careful structuring with your repertoire.
 If you suddenly dive into a piece that is too far down the path then you will get frustrated and lose faith in your ability to progress.

-To counter this in the beginning stages you need to find a method book, a course or a teacher who will map out this progress for you.
+To counter this in the beginning stages you need to find a method book, a course, or a teacher to map out this progress for you.
 It is really not possible to choose your own pieces at this point because many are deceptively difficult.

 #11 Progress and Frustration